hshammads/nlp_assignment2/README.md

 ## Objectives
 In this exercise, you will learn how to develop a sentiment analysis model and an an automated trading system relying on the analysis results.
-\color{lightblue}{Only Python programs written using Python 3.0 or higher will be accepted}. <span style="color:red">NO Jupyter notebook or any other Python variants</span>. will be accepted for efficient grading.
+$\color{lightblue}\text{Only Python programs written using Python 3.0 or higher will be accepted}$. <span style="color:red">NO Jupyter notebook or any other Python variants</span>. will be accepted for efficient grading.

 ## About the dataset and problem to solve